cloudfoundry-incubator/quarks-operator/docs/controllers/extendedsecret.md

 >
 > You can find more details in the [BOSH docs](https://bosh.io/docs/variable-types).

-## Features

-### Generated

-A pluggable implementation for generating certificates and passwords.

-### Policies
+##### Policies

-The developer can specify policies for rotation (e.g. automatic or not) and how secrets are created (e.g. password complexity, certificate expiration date, etc.).
+The developer can specify policies for rotation (e.g. automatic or not ) and how secrets are created (e.g. password complexity, certificate expiration date, etc.).

-### Auto-approving Certificates
+##### Auto-approving Certificates

 A certificate `ExtendedSecret` can be signed by the Kube API Server.
-The ExtendedSecret Controller is be responsible for generating certificate signing request and approving the request:
+The ExtendedSecret Controller is be responsible for generating certificate signing request:

 ```yaml
 apiVersion: certificates.k8s.io/v1beta1